Erbezzo

 Erbezzo (gen Wiese) is a comune (municipality) in the province of Verona in the Italian region Veneto, located about 100 km west of Venice and about 25 km north of Verona.
-It is part of the Thirteen Communities, a group of villages which historically speak the Cimbrian language.
+It is part of the Thirteen Communities, a group of villages which historically primarily speak the Cimbrian language.

 Erbezzo borders the following municipalities: Ala, Bosco Chiesanuova, Grezzana, and Sant'Anna d'Alfaedo.